Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Friedrichs Minimax Formulation for Weak Solutions

 or equivalently,

-In most cases, $L$ is a differential operator whose action on a function should be understood in the sense of distributions, so we call $u$ the weak solution of the primal variational equation \eqref{weak}.
+In most cases, $T$ is a differential operator whose action on a function should be understood in the sense of distributions. $u$ is thus called the weak solution of the primal variational equation \eqref{weak}.
 We restrict $v\in V^*\subset L$.
 From \eqref{bterm},

 where we used $u\in V=\mathcal{N}(B-M)$ and $v\in V^*=\mathcal{N}(B+M^*)$.
-This combined with \eqref{weak} gives
+This, combined with \eqref{weak}, gives